carlosmunoz/zanata-wiki/Installation-Guide-for-JBoss-EWP-5.1-(Deprecated).md

-# Installation guide for Flies.
+# Installation guide on JBoss EWP 5.1.
 (This is out of date)
 # Requirements